History & Traditions

-In its first five years, Lighthouse School established itself as a unique and dynamic educational choice for island families.
+In its first five years, Nantucket Lighthouse School established itself as a unique and dynamic educational choice for island families.
 The school quickly outgrew two facilities in these years – having started in a rented barn at NISDA before moving to a ranch house on Hooper Farm Road.
-The school grew with its oldest students through the 5th grade and the older classes were held nearby in a temporary classroom on the Rugged Road site designated for a new schoolhouse.
+The school grew with its oldest students through the 5th grade, with the older classes held in a nearby temporary classroom on the Rugged Road site designated for a new schoolhouse.

-Throughout its development, Lighthouse School has remained true to its founding curriculum, joyfully educating students through a developmentally appropriate program that engages and challenges the whole child – head, heart and hand.
+Throughout its development, Nantucket Lighthouse School has remained true to its founding mission, joyfully educating students through a developmentally appropriate program that engages and challenges the whole child – head, heart, and hands.

-Some of our most enduring traditions began in these early years including:
+Some of our most enduring traditions began in our early years:

 All School Garden